flowr-analysis/vscode-dev-flowr-sample/README.md

 ## How to Use

 To set up your own *flowR* workspace, simply click the button above.
 When you open one of the R files provided as part of the sample, the site will ask you to install the *flowR* extension through a popup in the bottom-right corner.
 Select it and accept the approval popup to install the *flowR* extension.
 Once the extension is installed, you can get started using *flowR*!

+Alternatively, you can also clone this repository locally and open it with VS Code.
+Similarly to VS Code.dev, you will be prompted to install the *flowR* extension locally.
+Follow the same steps and you're ready to go!

 ## Things to Try